learn-co-curriculum/phase-1-review-strings-lab/README.md

 > define it exactly as indicated in the test.
 But in this case, you don't have
 > to write `'Grace Hopper'`, because the important part is the variable name:
 > `currentUser`.
 You can use your own name, your pet's name, your favorite
-> programmer's name &mdash; whatever you'd like.
+> programmer's name — whatever you'd like.

 Rerun the tests and you should see that the first one is passing.